Great libraries. Great communities.

-- Enlarge and update seven branch libraries, including Albina Library, Belmont Library, Holgate Library, Midland Library, North Portland Library, Northwest Library and St. Johns Library.
+- Expansions and renovations to seven branch libraries: Albina Library, Belmont Library, Holgate Library, Midland Library, North Portland Library, Northwest Library and St. Johns Library.

-- Add gigabit speed internet to all libraries.
+- Adding gigabit speed internet to all libraries.

-- Create a central materials handling and distribution center to increase efficiency and cost effectiveness.
+- Creating a materials handling and distribution center.